allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ### Instrumentation tests

-In case of instrumentation tests it is a little bit less of a hassle.
+In case of instrumentation tests it is a little bit less hassle.
 You do not need to create code coverage report tasks manually.
 They are already created by the Android Gradle plugin.
 All you have to do is set `testCoverageEnabled` as `true` in your build type configuration, e.g.: